 - Standard Visitors.
 This covers all the same hospital expenses as Budget Visitors policy, but adds cover for doctors visits, specialist visits, blood work, radiology and non-hospital prescriptions.

-There are a number of benefits of going with Allianz, including:
+There are a number of benefits of going with Allianz Care Australia, including:

 - 24-hour support.
-Allianz Global Assistance has been helping travellers for more than 30 years and they are available 24/7 via the Global Assistance helpline if you ever need assistance.
+Allianz Care Australia has been helping travellers for more than 30 years and offers a 24/7 helpline if you ever need assistance.

 - Family cover.
 You can take out cover for yourself, you and your partner or the whole family.
 All dependants are covered free under a family policy.

 - Access to agreement hospitals and doctors.
-If you visit a hospital or doctor that's in Allianz' wide network of agreement hospitals, you can save on a major out-of-pocket expenses called the gap.
-This is what non-network doctors will charge you above the benefit amount Allianz pays.
+If you visit a hospital or doctor that's in Allianz Care Australia's wide network of agreement hospitals, you can save on a major out-of-pocket expenses called the gap.
+This is what non-network doctors will charge you above the benefit amount Allianz Care Australia pays.

-Your Allianz health insurance id is your policy number listed on your certificate of insurance.
+Your Allianz Care Australia health insurance id is your policy number listed on your certificate of insurance.

-You'll need that to register for Allianz' online member portal and app, where you can make a claim, find a doctor, update your membership details and access the Global Assistance Helpline.
+You'll need that to register for Allianz Care Australia's online member portal and app, where you can make a claim, find a doctor, update your membership details and access the 24/ helpline.

 Once you sign up, you can simply login using your email address and password.